Sooze16/Bamazon/README.md

-###Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).
+Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

-###Then create a Node application called bamazonCustomer.js.
+Then create a Node application called bamazonCustomer.js.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.

-###The app should then prompt users with two messages.
+The app should then prompt users with two messages.

--The first should ask them the ID of the product they would like to buy.
+- The first should ask them the ID of the product they would like to buy.

--The second message should ask how many units of the product they would like to buy.
+- The second message should ask how many units of the product they would like to buy.

-###Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
+Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.

-###If not, the app should log a phrase like Insufficient quantity!, and then prevent the order from going through.
+If not, the app should log a phrase like Insufficient quantity!, and then prevent the order from going through.

-###However, if your store does have enough of the product, you should fulfill the customer's order.
+However, if your store does have enough of the product, you should fulfill the customer's order.

-###This means updating the SQL database to reflect the remaining quantity.
+This means updating the SQL database to reflect the remaining quantity.
 Once the update goes through, show the customer the total cost of their purchase.

 ## Challenge #2: Manager View (Next Level)

+Create a new Node application called bamazonManager.js.

+Running this application will:
 - View Products for sale
 - View Low Inventory
 - Update Inventory Quantity
 - Add New Product
 - Log out

-#### View Products for sale
-* This function will pull all information from MySQL for the store's item inventory.
-This will pull and display item name, item price, department that the item is in, and how much stock there is of the item.
-The table is made more visually appealing with console.table.
-The manager is prompted to sign out or go back to the main menu.

-#### View Low Inventory
-* This function will filter out all items from the MySQL database with inventory less than 10 and display those items.
-The table is made more visually appealing with console.table.
-The manager is prompted to sign out or go back to the main menu.

-#### Update Inventory Quantity
-*This will allow the manager to redefine the amount of stock each item has.
-The function is able to search for the seed of data from MySQL and update the particular stock quantity based on the manager's item id input.
-The function will then show the new quantity and prompt the manager to log out or go back to the menu.

-#### Add New Product
-* This function will look at the manager's request to add a new item, and if the item already exists, there will be a message telling the manager that.
-If there is no item like that already in the database, the price, department, name, and quantity will all be inserted into the MySQL database.
-The manager will then be prompted to log out or go back to the main menu
+If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.

+If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.

+If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

 ## Technologies used in this project